 Several of 2018’s strongest films took a stark look back at childhood and adolescence.
 The painfully believable indie breakout Eighth Grade dredges up the most uncomfortable memories of our pubescent years.
 The Tale exposes the intimate (and illegal) details of its author’s sexual abuse as a young teenager.
 Jonah Hill’s nostalgic throwback Mid90s revisits the halcyon days of his bratty skater youth.
-Documentaries like Shirkers and Minding The Gap used footage from their makers’ past to tell very personal stories.
-And then there’s Alfonso Cuaron’s awards darling Roma, which painstakingly recreates the filmmaker’s childhood home in service of a tribute to his childhood nanny.
-Netflix spent $30 million to indulge Cuaron in a filmmaking exercise only he could ever truly appreciate.
+Minding The Gap used footage from its maker’s past to reveal intimate human drama.
+And then there’s Alfonso Cuarón’s awards darling Roma, which painstakingly recreates the filmmaker’s childhood home in service of a tribute to his childhood nanny.
+Netflix spent $30 million to indulge Cuarón in a filmmaking exercise only he could ever truly appreciate.

 In many ways, We The Animals is the anti-Roma — subjective and sensory, bursting with sound and color and manic energy, immersing us in the sights and sounds of one boy’s youth.
 Jeremiah Zachar’s We The Animals translates Justin Torres’ spare, lyrical novella for the big screen, managing to convey the intimacy of his prose as few adaptations do.
 It’s like being a kid again.

 The opening act follows Jonah and his two older brothers on adventures and misadventures, roughhousing and running wild through a small, nondescript town in upstate New York.
 The boys are as feral and ferocious as the title suggests.
 In early scenes, it’s hard to even tell these boys apart — they are one unit, like a pack of wolves.